samhita-v/samhita-v/README.md

 ## 🌟 About Me

 I am a Computer Science student interested in web development, programming, and technology.
-Currently learning Java, Python, HTML, and CSS.
+Currently learning Java, Python, Web Dev.
 Always eager to collaborate on student projects and web apps!

 ---